Messy Excel in.

 Excel in.
 Excel out.

 Any Excel structure works as input — column mapping is automatic.
-Export the enriched dataset back — normalised addresses, coordinates, validation status — for the deliverable.
+Export the enriched dataset back — normalized addresses, coordinates, costs — as the deliverable, and it re-imports clean.

 Thirty years in logistics, and I still spent the first days of every project cleaning data instead of doing the work.
 I built the tool I always wished I'd had.